 - There are many plot devices for revealing truths, ranging from emails sent to the wrong person to phones falling into the wrong hands.

-- What do other characters’ reactions to lies reveal, discovered and not?
+- What do other characters’ reactions to lies reveal?

 Lies are at the heart of all our interactions.
 Sometimes ‘white lies’ gently smooth our interactions; other lies can be profound and disruptive betrayals.